windowsair/MaixPy_DOC/en/libs/Maix/kpu.md

 #### Parameters

-* `offtset`: The offset of the model in flash, such as `0xd00000` indicates that the model is burned at the beginning of 13M
+* `offtset`: The offset of the model in flash, such as `0xd00000` indicates that the model is flashed at the beginning of 13M
 * `file_path`: The model is the file name in the file system, such as `"/sd/xxx.kmodel"`

 ##### Back